dtccx/AIChatRobot/README.md

 		■ Recommended (this is binary value: 0/1.
 Set it to 0 here for restaurants you don’t like and wouldn’t recommend) ■ 0 (this value is important, it signifies that you would NOT recommend this restaurant)

-4. Compile the data you put together in steps 2 and 3 into a CSV file (FILE_1). ○ Your file should have a format similar to the following: RestaurantId,Cuisine,Rating,NumberOfReviews,Neighborhood,Recomme nded “ABC123”,”Italian”,4.3,534,”Soho”,1 “DEF456”,”French”,3.75,21,”Hell’s Kitchen”,0 …
+4. Compile the data you put together in steps 2 and 3 into a CSV file (FILE_1).
+	 ○ Your file should have a format similar to the following:
+	 RestaurantId,Cuisine,Rating,NumberOfReviews,Neighborhood,Recommended
+	 “ABC123”,”Italian”,4.3,534,”Soho”,1 “DEF456”,”French”,3.75,21,”Hell’s Kitchen”,0 …

-5. Use Amazon ML to build a restaurant prediction engine ○ Upload the CSV (FILE_1) from step 4 above, as the ground truth of the model.
-These 200 (100 with recommended column value as 1 and 100 with recommended column value as 0) restaurants will form the initial set of training data for your model. ○ Download and convert the DynamoDB restaurant data (10,000 restaurants’ information - the 200 restaurants that form your training data) into a file (FILE_2) with the same CSV format as the file (FILE_1) from step 4.
-Make sure to filter out those 200 restaurants as your test/validation set should be different from your training data set. ○ Run the model against FILE_2 and see what restaurants the model predicted for you.
-You can conceptualise your prediction engine/ML model to be such that it received restaurant information
+5. Use Amazon ML to build a restaurant prediction engine
+	 ○ Upload the CSV (FILE_1) from step 4 above, as the ground truth of the model.
+These 200 (100 with recommended column value as 1 and 100 with recommended column value as 0) restaurants will form the initial set of training data for your model.
+	 ○ Download and convert the DynamoDB restaurant data (10,000 restaurants’ information - the 200 restaurants that form your training data) into a file (FILE_2) with the same CSV format as the file (FILE_1) from step 4.
+Make sure to filter out those 200 restaurants as your test/validation set should be different from your training data set.
+	 ○ Run the model against FILE_2 and see what restaurants the model predicted for you.
+You can conceptualise your prediction engine/ML model to be such that it received restaurant information (RestaurantId, Cuisine, Rating, NumberOfReviews, Neighborhood) as input features and outputs/predicts ‘recommended’ column’s value.
-(RestaurantId,Cuisine,Rating,NumberOfReviews,Neighborhood) as input features and outputs/predicts ‘recommended’ column’s value. ■ Add more training data to FILE_1 as you see fit until you’re satisfied with the predictions.
+	  ■ Add more training data to FILE_1 as you see fit until you’re satisfied with the predictions.
 You can use restaurants from FILE_2, set their ‘recommended’ value (0/1) as you did in steps 2 and 3, to augment your training data.
 6. Once you are satisfied with the results of your ML prediction engine, request the larger Yelp data set (FILE_3) from the TAs (make a private piazza post to Instructors) and run the model against this data set.
-You can consider this data to be the one in production on which your model is used in real life scenarios. ○ We will also include a fourth file (FILE_4), that has the same restaurants as in FILE_3, but with the complete set of metadata. ○ Make sure to upload FILE_4 contents to DynamoDB.
+You can consider this data to be the one in production on which your model is used in real life scenarios.
+	○ We will also include a fourth file (FILE_4), that has the same restaurants as in FILE_3, but with the complete set of metadata.
+	○ Make sure to upload FILE_4 contents to DynamoDB.
-7. Create an ElasticSearch cluster using the AWS ElasticSearch Service. ○ Create an ElasticSearch index called “predictions” ○ Create an ElasticSearch type under the index “predictions” called “Prediction” ○ Store the prediction results from step 6 in ElasticSearch under the “predictions” index, where each prediction has a “Prediction” data type.
+7. Create an ElasticSearch cluster using the AWS ElasticSearch Service.
+		○ Create an ElasticSearch index called “predictions”
+		○ Create an ElasticSearch type under the index “predictions” called “Prediction”
+		○ Store the prediction results from step 6 in ElasticSearch under the “predictions” index, where each prediction has a “Prediction” data type.
 		This data type will be of composite type stored as JSON in ElasticSearch. https://www.elastic.co/guide/en/elasticsearch/guide/current/mapping.html
-8. Update your Lex chatbot (LF2 restaurant suggestion function) from assignment 2, to query ElasticSearch for recommended restaurants. ○ Use the DynamoDB table “yelp-restaurants” (which you created from FILE_4 ) to fetch more information about restaurants (such as restaurant name, address, etc.), since the restaurant predictions from your model will have only a small subset of fields from each restaurant.
+8. Update your Lex chatbot (LF2 restaurant suggestion function) from assignment 2, to query ElasticSearch for recommended restaurants.
+		○ Use the DynamoDB table “yelp-restaurants” (which you created from FILE_4 ) to fetch more information about restaurants (such as restaurant name, address, etc.), since the restaurant predictions from your model will have only a small subset of fields from each restaurant.